OlalKeith/OlalKeith/README.md

 # Hi 👋, I'm Olal

-Versatile developer with expertise in software, security, and project management.
+Versatile developer with expertise in software, security, and project/product management.

 ### Where to find me:
 <p align="left">